ianadiwibowo/kisakita/README.md

 * SOLID principle
 * Gang of Four design patterns

-Actually, this is my playground for sharpening my Go.

 > "Kisakita" is a wordplay in Bahasa Indonesia, roughly translated to "our story".

 ## 1. Setup